deliveredtechnologies/rulebook/README.md

 ### 5.6 Spring Enabled POJO Rules Explained

 In the Spring configuration, a RuleBookBean is used.
-RuleBookBean is a special type of RuleBook RuleBookRunner made for Spring.
+RuleBookBean is like a RuleBookRunner that's made for Spring.
 The difference between RuleBookBean and RuleBookRunner is that RuleBookBean easily allows rules to be specified/wired up with Spring by delegating injection to Spring.
-Notice RuleBookBean is also scoped as “prototype” in the examples above.
+Notice that RuleBookBean is also scoped as “prototype” in the examples above.
 This is because RuleBookBean also stores state - in the form of Facts and [possibly] a Result.
 If it was a Singleton then any time the RuleBookBean object was used, Facts could be changed across threads, and the Result could get overwritten.

 _Note: Since Facts hold references to objects, if the same exact Facts are used in two different RuleBooks, DecisionBooks, RuleBookRunners, or RuleBookBeans_

+#### 5.6.1 Ordering Spring Enabled POJO Rules

+Unlike regular POJO Rules, Spring Enabled POJO Rules don't have an order property in RuleBean.
+That's because the order of Spring Enabled POJO Rules is determined by the order they are configured.
+Simple, right?

 <sub>[[Top](#contents)]</sub>